javolo/octet/octet/src/examples/AssignmentOne/README.md

 made one function to return its position (**"get_position"** in the sprite class).

 I did´t want the player to be jumping forever so I decided to limit the jump effect.
 To do that I set the **"max_height"** variable.
-This set up to which far the player can get in the jump knowing the start point and the height of the screen.
-Once get this maximum I change the player speed to be negative.
+This sets up how far the player can get in the jump knowing the starting point and the height of the screen.
+Once it reaches this maximum I change the player speed to be negative and start going down.

+I have declared a boolean variable (**"player_descending"**) when the player reach the top height and make him wait until is
+back at the floor to start another jump.
+What I want is either the user is with the key up pressed or try to jump when the player is descending not allow to jump again until the character has touched the floor.

 # 9. PROBLEMS FOUND